-Given the perturbative expressions for the matter and gravitational principal polynomial, axiom $2$ can readily be cast into the perturbative framework by imposing that (\ref{A2}) holds in the corresponding perturbative order:
+Given the perturbative expressions for the matter and gravitational principal polynomial, we now implement the second axiom perturbatively by imposing that (\ref{A2}) holds in the corresponding order:

-Summing up, given the perturbative expansion of the gravitational Lagrangian---that is necessarily of the form presented in (\ref{LperRed})---to the desired order around the chosen expansion point, the perturbative construction of alternative theories of gravity boils down to solving linear systems for the expansion coefficients ((\ref{order1}), (\ref{order2}), (\ref{order3}))---taking into account that the expansion coefficients are necessarily Lorentz-invariant if the expansion is chosen as such---and further imposing the condition (\ref{pertA2}).
-The enormous advantage of the thus developed framework lies in the fact that the involved computations are not only conceptually entirely clear, but can can easily be performed when employing efficient computer algebra (\cite{sparse-tensor}), as they almost only involve basic linear algebra.
-Obtaining valid perturbative descriptions of alternative theories of gravity is therefore merely a problem of setting up and solving the relevant equations.
-A precise step-by-step recipe for the computation of perturbative theories of gravity is displayed in algorithm \ref{Algo2}.
+Summing up, given the perturbative expansion of the gravitational Lagrangian---which is necessarily of the form presented in (\ref{LperRed})---to the desired order around the chosen expansion point, the perturbative construction of alternative theories of gravity boils down to solving linear systems (\ref{order1})--(\ref{order3}) for the expansion coefficients.
+Doing so, one has to take into account that the expansion coefficients are necessarily Lorentz invariant if the expansion is chosen as such.
+Finally, condition (\ref{pertA2}) has to be imposed.
+The enormous advantage of the thus developed framework lies in the fact that the involved computations are not only conceptually entirely clear, but can easily be performed employing efficient computer algebra \cite{Reinhart_2019_sparse-tensor}, as they almost only involve basic linear algebra.
+Obtaining valid perturbative models of alternative theories of gravity is therefore merely a problem of setting up and solving the relevant equations.
+A precise step-by-step recipe for the computation of perturbative theories of gravity is displayed in Algorithm \ref{Algo2}.